'Notes to John' completes late author Joan Didion's trilogy on grief

 DETROW: Did you ever think, like, well, maybe she would have just directly said something to us if she wanted this published?
 Was that a conversation among you and the other executors?

 WANGER: No, that kind of - there wasn't that kind of conversation about anything.
-You know, Joan and John kept these amazingly organized files.
-There were many in their apartment and downstairs in the basement.
-And they - obviously, they knew what was in everything, and they saved everything.
-And so I think that Joan would just assume that these organized files were something that would go into her archive.
+I think that Joan would just assume that these organized files were something that would go into her archive.
 And there was no need to say, oh, I don't want this published or that.
 That was never a conversation.

-DETROW: I - as I read "Notes To John," I was flipping back and forth and simultaneously reading "Blue Nights."
-And you're right, there are several sessions where Didion writes through things that she and the doctor were talking about, and you can almost see a few chapters that parallel and expand on those thoughts.
-I'm wondering - we've talked about the writing style.
-We've talked about how this was reflected in her work.
-Did either of you learn anything about Joan Didion as a deeply worried parent from these notes that you didn't know before?
+DETROW: Did either of you learn anything about Joan Didion as a deeply worried parent from these notes that you didn't know before?

 PAVLIN: The one line that struck me with particular force - I just found this heartbreaking.
-Toward the end of "Notes To John," she says to her psychiatrist, I thought I was on top of this.
+She says to her psychiatrist, I thought I was on top of this.
 And one feels that she's not only speaking as a parent here - meaning I thought I was on top of my daughter's illness - but as a human, as a writer.
-Didion spent so much of her life guarding against catastrophe and against existential shipwrecked (ph).
-And one just feels the colossal force of this calamity entering her life and the recognition that she was not, in fact, on top of it.
+Didion spent so much of her life guarding against catastrophe and one just feels the colossal force of this calamity entering her life and the recognition that she was not, in fact, on top of it.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.